sharing my love for philanthropy, cooking, and adventure

 Tettegouche State Park | Minnesota | Part 2

-The Adventure Continues: Tettegouche Redux
+The Adventure Continues:

 Photo: Fireside Bliss Under the Evening Sky

-Morning Visitor: The Hare-Raising Encounter
+The Hare-Raising Encounter

-Up and at it early again!
-I started my day with cold brew coffee and a splash of Coffee Mate (not ideal, but it lasts longer than real half-and-half in the wild).
-While soaking in the peaceful morning vibes, a snowshoe hare popped by for a visit.
-Fun fact: In Minnesota, these hares are dark brown in summer, but their coats turn snowy white in winter—a true fashion transformation known as leucism.
+I started the morning with cold brew coffee and a splash of Coffee Mate (not ideal, but it lasts longer than real half-and-half in the wild).
+While soaking in the stillness along the Baptism River, I had a surprise visitor: a snowshoe harecasually hopping through camp.

 Photo: My Morning Visitor